Blog

 The penalties aren’t that bad, but they do add up over time.

-That penalty does not go away – you pay that extra premium for the rest of your life.
+That penalty also doesn't go away – you pay that extra premium for the rest of your life.

 The second reason to sign up for a drug plan even if you don’t take prescriptions is this: there’s only one time a year when you’re allowed to sign up for a Part D drug plan.
 That’s during the Annual Enrollment Period from October 15-December 7.